Requires GMO labeling.

-In 1992, the FDA declared that genetically modified foods are not inherently dangerous and don’t require special regulation.
+In 1992, the FDA declared that genetically modified foods are not inherently dangerous and didn’t require special regulation.

 In 2014, Vermont became the first state to pass a law requiring foods that contain GMOs be labeled.
-However, before Vermont’s law was implemented, Congress passed a law called the National Bioengineered Food Disclosure Standard that mandates nationwide GMO labeling based on forthcoming USDA guidelines.
-This would render any state-level label laws moot.
+However, before Vermont’s law was implemented, Congress passed a law called the National Bioengineered Food Disclosure Standard that mandates nationwide GMO labeling based on USDA guidelines.
+This rendered any state-level label laws moot.

 NH GMO regulations

-The New Hampshire House has voted down two bills that would have required labels on genetically engineered foods: HB 1674 (2016) and HB 660 (2014).
-Since then, the federal government has taken over the authority to issue mandatory GMO labeling standards, but these standards have not yet been announced.
+In the last several years, the New Hampshire House has voted down two bills that would have required labels on genetically engineered foods: HB 1674 (2016) and HB 660 (2014).
+Since then, the federal government has taken over the authority to issue mandatory GMO labeling standards.

 In 2011, there was a failed attempt in the state Legislature to establish a database of New Hampshire-grown genetically modified crops.
 The database would have listed the location of the crops, the company that produced the genetically engineered seeds, and the name of the person responsible for the crops.